-While the Group voluntarily prepares its IFRS Financial Statements, the Bank and its Turkish subsidiaries are required to maintain their books of account and prepare statutory financial statements in accordance with the BRSA Accounting and Reporting Regulation ("BRSA Financial Statements").
+The Bank maintains its books and prepares its statutory financial statements in Turkish Lira in accordance with the BRSA Accounting and Reporting Legislation.
+Financial statements, including any notes thereto and the independent auditors reports thereon, prepared in accordance with the BRSA Accounting and Reporting Legislation are referred to herein as "BRSA Financial Statements."
 The Bank's BRSA Financial Statements are filed with the Borsa İstanbul A.Ş. ("Borsa İstanbul") and are used for determinations of the Bank's and the Group's compliance with Turkish regulatory requirements established by the BRSA, including for the calculation of capital adequacy ratios.
-The BRSA Financial Statements are audited or reviewed, as applicable, by Deloitte.
-The unconsolidated BRSA Financial Statements as of and for the years ended 31 December 2014, 2015 and 2016 have been incorporated by reference into this Base Prospectus.
-See "Documents Incorporated by Reference."